metamath/lamp-guide/docs/11/index.md

 However, in this case the order is the opposite of what we wanted, because we want to replace a work variable with an expression (not the other way around).
-The default is to use the earlier step first.
-In this case that's the opposite of what we wanted, so we'll swap them by clicking on the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse) to the right of the "replace what" field.
+So we'll swap them by clicking on the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse) on the right of the "replace what" field.

 > Click on the
 > icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse)